-- A DO turn off manual gas shut-off valve if water heater has been subjected to over heating, fire, flood, physical damage or if the gas supply fails to shut off. - B DO NOT turn on water heater unless it is completely filled with water. - C DO NOT turn on water heater if cold water supply shut-off valve is closed. - DO NOT allow combustible materials such as newspaper, rags or mops to accumulate near water heater.

-DO NOT store or use gasoline or other flammable vapours and liquids, such as adhesives or paint thinner, in vicinity of this or any other appliance.
-If such flammables must be used, open doors and windows for ventilation, and all gas burning appliances in the vicinity should be shut off including their pilot burners, to avoid vapours lighting.
+- B DO NOT turn on water heater unless it is completely filled with water. - C DO NOT turn on water heater if cold water supply shut-off valve is closed. - DO NOT allow combustible materials such as newspaper, rags or mops to accumulate near water heater. - E DO NOT store or use gasoline or other flammable vapors and liquids, such as adhesives or paint thinner, in vicinity of this or any other appliance.
+If such flammables must be used, open doors and windows for ventilation, and all gas burning appliances in the vicinity should be shut off including their pilot burners, to avoid vapors lighting.

-NOTICE: Flammable vapours can be drawn by air currents from surrounding areas to the water heater.
+NOTICE: Flammable vapors can be drawn by air currents from surrounding areas to the water heater.